melon-db/melon/README.md

 ## Next steps

 - documentation with examples
-- support for AUTO COMMIT (currently manual commit required to update files with changes)
 - support for arbitrary databases as backbone
 - support for JSON, Html and Excel files
 - extended schema definition (e.g. value transformation & data types)